On masas of the Calkin algebra generated by projections: Preliminaries

 \begin{definition} Suppose that $\A\subseteq \B$ are Boolean algebras, $B\in\B\setminus\A$ and $\U\subseteq \A$ is an ultrafilter in $\A$.
 We say that $B$ splits $\U$ if $A\wedge B\not =0\not= A\wedge (1-B)$ whenever $A\in \U$. \end{definition}

-A point in a topological space is called a $G_\delta$ point if it is the intersection of a countable family of open sets.
+A point in a topological space is called a $G_\delta$ point if its singleton is the intersection of a countable family of open sets.
 For a point in a compact Hausdorff space being $G_\delta$ is equivalent to having a countable neighborhood basis.